 Ghidra-server.org and the association of Intriguing Systems are not the NSA, and ghidra-server.org is not funded or influenced by NSA.

 Ghidra-server.org is designed solely to facilitate lawful SRE activities.
+Examples of these that are likely (but not guaranteed) include Malware Analysis, CTFs and analysis of software/firmware you own or have owner permission to research.
 You should always ensure that any SRE activities in which you engage are permissible as computer software may be protected under governing law (e.g., copyright) or under an applicable licensing agreement.
 In making ghidra-server.org available for public use, the association of Intriguing Systems and ghidra-server.org does not condone or encourage any improper usage of ghidra-server.org.

 As a user you are responsible for ensuring that any content you upload to ghidra-server.org servers is permissible taking into consideration all governing laws that might apply, noting that the ghidra-server.org server(s) are currently hosted in Canada.
 Offensive material is not permissible and will be taken down immediately upon discovery or notification.
 Any deviation from permissible activities (E.g breakage of applicable licencing agreements) should be notified to ghidra-server.org and content will be taken down.
 The association of Intriguing Systems reserves the right to audit content for potentially offensive and non-permissive material and will try to keep the privacy intrusion to a minimum.
 Some resources to help you understand governing laws might include (but Ghidra-server.org and the association of Intriguing Systems do not endorse these as being correct or complete):